Certora/Documentation/docs/ref-manual/cvl/methods.md

  * The `CONSTANT` approximation assumes that all calls to methods with the given signature always return the same result.
-If the summarized method is expected to return multiple values, the returned value is assumed to have the correct size.
+If the summarized method is expected to return multiple results, the approximation returns the correct number of values.

  * The `PER_CALLEE_CONSTANT` approximation assumes that all calls to the method on a given receiver contract must return the same result, but that the returned value may be different for different receiver contracts.
+If the summarized method is expected to return multiple results, the approximation returns the correct number of values.

  * The `NONDET` approximation makes no assumptions about the return values; each call to the summarized method may return a different result.
 The number of